Jacobo Árbenz: Europe and Uruguay

 After being unable to obtain citizenship in Switzerland, the Árbenz family moved to Paris, where the French government gave them permission to live for a year, on the condition that they did not participate in any political activity, then to Prague, the capital of Czechoslovakia.
-After only three months, he moved to Moscow, which came as a relief to him from the harsh treatment he received in Czechoslovakia.
-While traveling in the Soviet Union and Eastern Europe, he was constantly criticized in the press in Guatemala and the US, on the grounds that he was showing his true communist colors by going there.
-After a brief stay in Moscow, Árbenz returned to Prague and then to Paris.
+After only three months, they moved on to Moscow, which came as a relief to Árbenz after the harsh treatment he had received in Czechoslovakia.
+While traveling in the Soviet Union and Eastern Europe, he was constantly criticized in the press in Guatemala and the U.S., on the grounds that he was showing his true communist colors by going there.
+After a brief stay in Moscow, Árbenz returned to Prague, then moved once again to Paris.
 From there he separated from his wife: María traveled to El Salvador to take care of family affairs.
 The separation made life increasingly difficult for Árbenz, and he slipped into depression and took to drinking excessively.
 He tried several times to return to Latin America, and was finally allowed in 1957 to move to Uruguay.
 The CIA made several attempts to prevent Árbenz from receiving a Uruguayan visa, but these were unsuccessful, and the Uruguayan government allowed Árbenz to travel there as a political refugee. Árbenz arrived in Montevideo on 13 May 1957, where he was met by a hostile "reception committee" organized by the CIA.
 However, he was still a figure of some note in leftist circles in the city, which partially explained the CIA's hostility.

 While Árbenz was living in Montevideo, his wife came to join him.
 He was also visited by Arévalo a year after his own arrival there.
 Although the relationship between Arévalo and the Árbenz family was initially friendly, it soon deteriorated due to differences between the two men.
 Arévalo himself was not under surveillance in Uruguay and was occasionally able to express himself through articles in the popular press.
 He left for Venezuela a year after his arrival to take up a position as a teacher.
 During his stay in Uruguay, Árbenz was initially required to report to the police on a daily basis; eventually, however, this requirement was relaxed somewhat to once every eight days.
 María Árbenz later stated that the couple was pleased by the hospitality they received in Uruguay, and would have stayed there indefinitely had they received permission to do so.